yktoo/yktoo.com/content/blog/0084/index.en.md

 <!--more-->

-Vienna (Dutch //Wenen//, German //Wien//) is a typical European city.
+Vienna (Dutch {{< fl "Wenen" >}}, German {{< fl "Wien" >}}) is a typical European city.
 It's clean enough and multinational enough.
 It looks very differently than Holland, and especially Amsterdam, in terms of architecture.
 Amsterdam is very compact: streets, sidewalks, tiny cafes, coffee houses and restaurants with a few small tables.
 Vienna reveals much larger scale of the buildings.

 Amsterdam is all built with dark red bricks.
 Vienna is in favour of different colours: white and yellow (which quickly fade to gray under lack of maintenance—that's why I like the Dutch approach better).